gargi2611/FutureIntern_Python/README.md

 # Calculator

-This Python script creates a graphical user interface (GUI) application for a standard calculator.
+This Python script code creates a graphical user interface (GUI) application for a standard calculator.
 The application allows the user to perform basic arithmetic operations and includes several special functions.
 The GUI is built using the Tkinter library.

 **Features**
 Basic Arithmetic Operations: Addition, subtraction, multiplication, division.